Pros Cons

 displ_year_plot

-in a geometry simply sets the same color for all elements in that geometrydispl_year_plot = ggplot(mpg, aes(x = displ, y = hwy)) + geom_point(aes(color = class))
+displ_year_plot = ggplot(mpg, aes(x = displ, y = hwy)) + geom_point(aes(color = class))

 displ_year_plot